chpc-uofu/spack-config/readme.md

 ml intel/2021.1
 ml use /uufs/chpc.utah.edu/sys/modulefiles/spack/linux-centos7-x86_64/Compiler/intel/2021.1
 ```
-Same thing for the MPIs.
-This will be added in the near future.
+Same thing for the manually imported MPIs.
+MPIs installed with Spack should do this automatically with the code hack described above.

 ### Adding already installed package (installed w/o spack)